csobecks/PHYS573/Homework 3/README.md

 ## Homework 3

-The special function I have chosen is
+The special functions I have chosen are the spherical harmonics, Legendre polynomials, and the Associated Legendre Polynomials.
+I've chosen these three because I wanted to do the spherical harmonics, but that requires the other two polynomials.
+The spherical harmonics arise in a number of places in quantum mechanics and electromagnetism.
+One specific example of their use is when calculating the wave function for the Hydrogen atom.